lsarecz/oci-nigthly-stop/README.md

 ## If you want to exclude an instance from being stopped

-For each instance: Defined Tag By setting, you can exclude it from being stopped.
+For each instance by setting whitelisted tag to 'Yes', you can exclude it from being stopped.

-    - Tag namespace: Monitoring
+    - Tag Namespace: Monitoring
-    - Tag：whitelisted
+    - Tag Key：whitelisted
-    - Tag value: yes
+    - Value: yes

 For a guide on how to set up tags: https://github.com/lsarecz/oci-nigthly-stop/blob/master/guide/howtoaddtags.md